Astrocut Documentation

 Making Cutout Target Pixel Files

-The cutout target pixel file format is described here.
+in memory or as a file, depending on the user’s preference.
+The cutout target pixel file format is described in the

 >>> from astropy.io import fits